MikkelHJuul/profaneword/README.md

-  uber1337        output formatted with an extended 1337 alphabet fat             output some t3xt wifth fat fringers fst             otput sme tet writen wit haste esrever         desrever tuptuo, per word; this cannot be coupled with 'random', functionality of 'random' will be ignored SCREAM          OUTPUT IS UPPERCASE whisper         output is lowercased swear           output cartoonish #%$@!!
+  uber1337        output formatted with an extended 1337 alphabet fat             output some t3xt wifth fat fringers fst             otput sme tet writen wit haste esrever         desrever tuptuo, per word [random does not apply] shuffle         tuoput si ffudlehs
-  /s              sARcaSTiC OUtpUt
+  SCREAM          OUTPUT IS UPPERCASE whisper         output is lowercased swear           output cartoonish #%$@!! studder         o-o-output s-s-s-studdering t-text [random does not apply] horse           just output horse-related words in stead[very unsafe] [random does not apply] /s              sARcaSTiC OUtpUt

   randomly        the next formatter is applied only randomly (per word basis) threshold is 50:50 random          the next formatter is applied only randomly (per character basis) threshold is 50:50
                   both "random" and "randomly" are chainable onto themselves,